-Spend the final day of your South of France by train trip seeing more of Nice.
-The city has lots of museums to visit, with two dedicated to the artists Henry Matisse and Marc Chagall, modern and contemporary art at the MAMAC, and over 500 vintage musical instruments at the Palais Lascaris.
-Or just catch a last burst of sunshine on the beach.
+Spend the final day of your South of France by train trip trying a few more things to do in Nice.
+The city has lots of museums, with two dedicated to the artists Henry Matisse and Marc Chagall, modern and contemporary art at the MAMAC, and over 500 vintage musical instruments at the Palais Lascaris.
+Or just catch a last burst of sun on the beach.

 Then if you’re flying back home, Nice Côte d’Azur Airport is a 10-minute walk from Nice Saint-Augustin station, which is five minutes by train from Nice Ville.

 If you’ve got more time to spare, you can travel further east along the coast from Nice into Italy.
 The towns of Ventimiglia (60 minutes) and San Remo (90 minutes) are just over the border.
 Or carry on to the city of Genoa (3 hours), where you can pick up the coastal train which runs through the villages of the Cinque Terre.
 There are also direct daytime and sleeper services between Nice and Paris (from 5 hours 40 minutes).